neckbeard-69/react-auth-manager/README.md

 ## API Reference

-This section provides a detailed overview of the components and hooks available in `react-auth-handler`.
+This section provides a detailed overview of the components and hooks available in `react-auth-manager`.

 | Feature            | Description                                                                                                                                      |
 | :----------------- | :----------------------------------------------------------------------------------------------------------------------------------------------- |